ethereum/hive/simulators/ethereum/engine/README.md

 - Suggested Fee Recipient Test:
 Set the fee recipient to a custom address and verify that (a) balance is not increased when no fees are collected (b) balance is increased appropriately when fees are collected.

-### Random Opcode:
+### PrevRandao Opcode:
-- Random Opcode Transactions:
+- PrevRandao Opcode Transactions:
 Send transactions that modify the state to the value of the 'DIFFICULTY' opcode and verify that:
 (a) the state is equal to the difficulty on blocks before the TTD is crossed
-(b) the state is equal to the Random value provided using forkchoiceUpdated after PoS transition.
+(b) the state is equal to the PrevRandao value provided using forkchoiceUpdated after PoS transition.

 ### Sync Tests:
 - Sync Client Post Merge: